 Apps created using Andromo contain a 'home' screen called the Dashboard containing icons for one or more activities that users can open.

 Activites come in a variety of types and are composed of one or more screens that users can navigate through.

 The first step is to choose the type of activity you want to add based on the type of information you would like to show.
-More activity types will be added in the future, but at present you can choose from the following activity types by clicking on the corresponding icon in the 'Add an Activity' button and selecting the desired activity type from the list.
+More activity types will be added in the future, but at present you can choose from the following activity types by clicking the 'Add an Activity' button and selecting the desired activity type from the list.
 These settings can be found on the 'Activities' tab while editing your project:

 The About activity is used to display information about yourself, your company and/or your app.
 You can show information such as your name, title, description, and links to various sites where your users can find out more.
 For more information, see About Activity.

 The Audio Activity allows you to play audio files within your Andromo application.
-For more information, see Audio Activity.
+For more information, see Audio Player Activity.

 The Contact Activity is designed to make it easy for users of your app to get in touch with you.
 You can decide what contact details to make available such as you Phone, Email, Website and Address - each being interactive!
 For more information, see Contact Activity.